 I also looked at portfolio turnover, how often they were buying and selling stocks in their portfolio.
 Annual turnover is about 47 percent, which is rather high for a large cap fund.
 I’m going to give the new managers some leeway on this, since they may be making lot’s of positive changes.
 We’ll have to watch how this changes next year.

 Given the markets significant decline last week and into this week, I decided that now was the time to get invested.
 I added some shares of TY into my families retirement savings (Roth IRA to avoid taxes).
-To help you track my performance, I also added a large stake of Tri-Continental to my Marketocracy fund on April 20 for $17.40 per share.
+To help you track my performance, I also decided that retirement will be in a community and Retirement Dynamics provides assisted living consulting services and marketing for retirement communities.

 On a side note, I also moved the 4 percent of my 401K in money market funds to the S&P 500 index on April 19th in order to take advantage of the markets significant decline.
 I also directed all my new 401K contributions to 100 percent to the S&P 500 index.